 Born and raised in Brooklyn by my blue collar Irish Catholic family, I now call the Boston area home.
 When I’m not writing, I spend my free time reading, cooking (& eating) vegetarian dishes , enjoying music, watching movies, discussing politics, volunteering, hiking up mountains and around the woods of New England and hanging out with my awesome cats (see below).
 I have a B.A. in English and journalism from SUNY New Paltz and a Master’s degree in natural resources and environmental policy from the University of Vermont.

-For the past two years I was a regular reporter and columnist for the financial news website MainStreet.com (and formerly, of its parent publication, The Street) where I cover issues related to the environment, student loan debt, the gender wage gap and rising income inequality between the classes.
+For the past two years I was a regular reporter and columnist for the financial news website MainStreet.com and its parent publication, The Street, where I covered issues related to the environment, student loan debt, the gender wage gap and rising income inequality between the classes.
 My articles for The Street have often been the most viewed, commented and shared on the site the given week they were posted and have subsequently been featured in other media outlets including Yahoo Finance, MSN, Business Insider and The Fiscal Times.

 I am presently in the process of completing a collection of loosely connected personal essays, tentatively titled The Drug Addict’s Daughter.
 An excerpt from one of my essays, “Don’t You DARE,” was published in Salon in March 2014 and another essay was published in Narrative.ly for their Mommy Dearest series for mother’s day week, 2015.
 Other essays related to the project have appeared in VOX, Modern Loss and The Manifest-Station.
 Besides looking for homes for other individual essays in the collection, I am on the hunt for a publisher (hint, hint).
 An agent would work, too.

 My friend, musician Anda Volley, wrote a song for me last year that hit #1 on Soundcloud’s alt rock category–Laura Inside the Ghost Machine.